differentsyntax/wordle-ui/README.md

    Click on "Play New" to start the game.

 3. **Submit Guesses:**
    Enter your guess and click "Submit".
-Feedback will be displayed for each letter:
+Validity will be displayed for each letter:

    - **Green:** Correct letter in the correct position.
    - **Yellow:** Correct letter in the wrong position.
    - **Red:** Incorrect letter.